hectic4491/Web-Game-of-Life/DESIGN_SCHEMATIC.md

 ### ++TODO List++

-- Running and Pausing the simulation.
-> We can currently run the simulation at a set size for a set number of iterations.
+- We can currently run the simulation at a set size for a set number of iterations.
 - Selecting from a library of pre-existing patterns.
 - Allowing the backend to process a sent simulation pattern.
 - Allowing the backend to process a "random" seed that would generate the same random initial grid everytime on every browser for every user (like minecraft seeds).